dayton-outar/shillings/README.md

 ## Mission Statement

-How do we achieve such a bold vision?

-_Our mission is to empower stock investors globally by providing an immersive platform that offers a story-based approach to understanding the development and performance of businesses, where they can learn and collaborate, ultimately enabling them to make informed decisions and achieve their financial goals with confidence._
+_Our mission is to empower stock investors globally by providing an immersive platform that offers a story-based approach to understanding the development and performance of businesses, where they can learn and collaborate, so that they can make informed decisions and achieve their financial goals with confidence._

 ## Requirements